Neuromarketing: How Consumer Analysis Changes

 Consider, for example, the term ‘target, ‘the etymology of which refers to the word ‘Targa,’ a defensive weapon used in the Middle Ages as a target for throwing arrows.
 As Caterina Garofalo, president of AINEM pointed out with a provocative statement during the seminar “Neuromarketing in practice,” it is the appropriation of military terminology to refer to consumers.
 Terms like this could become unsuitable for a sector that is increasingly sensitive to the importance of a complete vision of the consumer, closer to people, and even more human.

-Read Also: Strategic And Operational Marketing: Which Suitable For Business?
+Read Also: Strategic or Operational Marketing: Which is Suitable for Business?

 Editorial Team